 Classes: 15 hours/week

 How do we decide between right and wrong?
 Why do we need laws?
 What are our rights and obligations as citizens?
 This course challenges students to take on some of society’s toughest questions.
-Through case studies, group projects, guest speakers and field trips, students will learn the basic principles behind the Canadian legal system, exploring how it compares their own.
+Through case studies, group projects, guest speakers and field trips, students will learn the basic principles behind the Canadian legal system, exploring how it compares to their own.

 Course Length: 3 weeks